-Phrases like “all natural,” “whole grain,” and “small batches'' are seen on the bag, and the brand’s site highlights other health benefits like gluten free, non-GMO, and antioxidants.
-Pipcorn also gets specific about how its snack food is healthy instead of just saying that it is, listing points of difference that its customers will care about.
+Phrases like “all natural,” “whole grain,” and “small batches” are seen on the bag, and their site highlights other health benefits like gluten free, non-GMO, and antioxidants.
+Pipcorn also gets specific about how their snack food is healthy instead of just saying that it is, listing points of difference that their customers will care about.

-By positioning its product around current health-conscious trends, it’s able to create a USP that would not only actively help them attract new customers, but also retail their popcorn as a premium product.
+By positioning their product around current health-conscious trends, they're able to create a USP that would not only actively help them attract new customers, but also retail their popcorn as a premium product.

 3. Death Wish Coffee

 Death Wish Coffee backs it up too.
-In addition to boldly declaring its USP on its site and packaging, and breaking down how its product is made, it also offers full refunds for anyone who says the coffee wasn't the boldest cup they’ve ever had.
+In addition to boldly declaring it on their site and packaging, and breaking down how it’s made, they also offer full refunds for anyone who says that the coffee wasn’t the boldest cup they’d ever had.

 Muse is a noteworthy example of why you need a USP even when your products are truly unique.
-Muse offers the first consumer tool out there that can provide real-time feedback on your brain’s activity as you meditate.
+Muse is the first consumer tool out there that can provide real-time feedback about your brain’s activity as you meditate.

-It is the first company to offer what it does, but having no direct competitors doesn't mean it has no competition at all.
-People have been doing just fine for centuries without its product, after all.
+They are the first company to offer what they do, but having no direct competitors doesn’t mean they don’t have any competition at all.
+People have been doing just fine for centuries without their product, after all.

-In this case, Muse's biggest competitor is the status quo: unaided meditation.
-So its USP, naturally, is around enhancing your existing practice to “get the most out of meditation.”
+In this case, Muse’s biggest competitor is the status quo: unaided meditation.
+So their USP, naturally, is around enhancing your existing practice to “get the most out of meditation.”

-You can see how a lot of its copy, while focusing on different selling points, comes together under this single idea.
+You can see how a lot of their copy, while focusing on different selling points, comes together under this single idea.

-Throughout its content and marketing messages, it builds a case for both mediation in general and for meditation aided by its product.
+Throughout their content and their marketing messages, they build a case for both mediation in general and for meditation aided by their product.
 This is a smart example of acknowledging the norm to position yourself as a truly different solution.